ryan-rashidian/ryan-rashidian/README.md

 ## I'm Ryan.
-I like building programs and designing circuits. 🔧
+I like building programs and electronics. 🔧

 ---